Skip to main content

 Frequently asked questions

-Global settings affect how the platform behaves for everyone (prompts, data sources, automations, usage).
-Organization settings manage external connections and team access (integrations, languages, users).
+Global settings affect how the platform behaves for everyone in your workspace (Global Prompts, Usage tracking).
+Organization settings manage team access (Users).

 Admin users can access all settings.
 Regular users have limited access depending on their role.
 User management (inviting, removing, changing roles) is admin-only.